wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

     The cloud node is not required to be migrated to the new node type.
 * The [**regular node**](/2.18/user-guides/nodes/regular-node/) supporting the registration by "email-password" passed to the `addnode` script is deprecated.

-    Starting from version 4.0, registration of the node deployed as the NGINX, NGINX Plus, Kong module or the Docker container looks as follows:
+    Starting from version 4.0, registration of the node deployed as the NGINX, NGINX Plus module or the Docker container looks as follows:

     1. Create the **Wallarm node** in Wallarm Console and copy the generated token.
     1. Run the `register-node` script with the node token passed or run the Docker container with the `WALLARM_API_TOKEN` variable defined.